 This Netflix original about a woman and her eccentric neighbor who track down the burglars who broke into her home feels like the orphaned sibling of a Coen Brothers classic.

 Shane Black gets the distinction of being the only director to make this list twice, and while The Nice Guys may not be quite as successful as Kiss Kiss Bang Bang, it’s a lot more ambitious to make up for it.

 Take the producer of Snatch and Lock Stock and Two Smoking Barrels, give him a pre-James Bond Daniel Craig (and Michael Gambon, who had been recently cast as Dumbledore’s replacement), and you’ve got one of the best British crime films that most people haven’t seen.
 A nameless protagonist on his supposed last job discovers (naturally) that there's higher stakes than he expected.
 Layer Cake elevates its common premise with stylish menace.

 A musical in which the characters listen to the songs rather than sing them may not seem the most likely candidate for one of the best crime movies of 2017, but that’s just because you may not have seen Edgar Wright’s infectious caper flick yet.

 The list could go on and on.
-The 21st century has already proven a fertile ground for the crime film, as various directors take the reins of the film noir and run with it in just about every direction you can imagine, from the humor of Shane Black to almost elegiac tales like No Country for Old Men.
+The 21st century has already proven a fertile ground for crime thriller movies, as various directors take the genre's reins and run with it in just about every direction you can imagine, from the humor of Shane Black to elegiac tales like No Country for Old Men.

-No matter how many movies I list, though, I’m bound to miss some, so tell us your favorite crime movies of the 21st century in the comments!
+No matter how many of the best crime movies we list, we're bound to miss some.
+So tell us your top crime movies of the 21st century in the comment section below!